 |Concert Choir-Rose Hill

 |Concert Choir-Lincoln Center

 |Afro-Latin Music Ensemble

 Coached Chamber Music

 Students can enjoy playing chamber music together in a coached ensemble (MUSC 1231).
 The groups are coached by Fordham’s network of private music teachers and count as a kind of music lessons.
 Students are placed in appropriate small groups, with up to four players, by instrument and experience.
 Students will be charged the cost of lessons; applicable fees/rates are published on the music department website.

-The major in music is available at Fordham College at Rose Hill and at Lincoln Center.
-Students in the School of Professional and Continuing Studies may major in music only if they receive the approval of their advising dean and/or department, and their schedules are sufficiently flexible to permit them to take day courses at the Rose Hill or Lincoln Center campuses.
+The major in music is available at Fordham College at Rose Hill and Fordham College at Lincoln Center.
+Students in Fordham's School of Professional and Continuing Studies may major in music only if they receive the approval of their advising dean and/or department, and their schedules are sufficiently flexible to permit them to take day courses at the Rose Hill or Lincoln Center campuses.

 Fordham College at Rose Hill students: The requirements above are in addition to those of the Core Curriculum.